 Moving can be stressful.
 It can be even more stressful when there are children involved.
 From preparing the family for the move, to the packing itself, you may have quite a daunting task on your hands.
 It is not uncommon for children to exhibit a range of emotions from sadness to anger, and even anxiety when it comes to moving to a new area.
 Yet moving is often a fact of life.

-Here is how you can help to make the transition as painless as possible–both for yourself–and your entire family:
+Here is how you can help to make the move smooth and as painless as possible–both for yourself–and your entire family:

 Prepare Your Family